gabefair/NationalParksVisualization/README.md

 #### Interactive elements
 1. Use timeline data for interactive visualizations over time.
+2. The use of leafet to plot the locations of the National Parks on a map of the USA

 #### Dashboard for scenario
 View our flex dashboard for this design contest project -